BlockzeroLabs/flash-docs/source/smart-contracts/flash-strategy.rst

     function quoteMintFToken(uint256 _tokenAmount, uint256 duration) external view returns (uint256);

-View function which quotes how many principal tokens would be returned if x fERC20 tokens are burned.
+This function will be called by the Flash Protocol (and frontends) to determine how many fTokens should be minted for a given _tokenAmount and _duration (in seconds).

 Quote burn fToken
 ^^^^^^^^^^^^^